pocesar/js-bettercurry/README.md

 Passing a `len` of `-1` will make sure it behaves like variadic (that is, uses `fn.apply(context, Array.prototype.slice.call(arguments));`

+When passing `true` to `checkArguments`, it will check if the body of the function has the `arguments` keyword.
+If so, it will use a variadic function instead of a defined length.

 ```js
 function base(){
     return Array.prototype.slice.call(arguments).join(' + ');